All fields are required

-In the last week, the CDC has closed its investigation into a Salmonella outbreak linked to eggs being produced at Rose Acre Farms’ Hyde County Farm.
+In the last week, the CDC has closed its investigation into a Salmonella Egg Outbreak linked to eggs being produced at Rose Acre Farms’ Hyde County Farm.

 The final case stats include: